Start a New Student Organization

 - Groups requiring significant university resources including faculty/staff time, space, funding (in excess of $10,000) and specific university oversight may be asked to do additional work before an application can be accepted.
 This may include the completion of a small prototype, preparation of a realistic and detailed budget, and commitment of a university advisor.

 - See OSE's peer advisors early so they can assist you with your application.

-- You are required to meet with a peer advisor before an application is submitted, see their schedule.
+You are required to meet with a peer advisor before an application is submitted, see their schedule.
 NEW UPDATE: Please come with the questions in the same new org app already filled.
 We think this will help alleviate gaps. (see below for sample app questions)

 Sample of New Org App (Once you meet with a peer advisor, you will be given access to the actual online application).

 You should have an idea or proposal that: